The Flecker Botanic Gardens

 Babbling brooks and waterways meander throughout the Cairns Botanical Gardens, and small ornate bridges over these waterways create picture-perfect photograph opportunities.
 Lush rainforest vegetation gives way to large grassy lawns, the perfect place for the children to play and the adults relax.
 Tall trees provide shaded areas to relax and watch the incessant flitter and flutter of exotic butterflies and birds.

 Located underneath the lush canopy of the rainforest is the Botanic Garden Restaurant.
 The Botanic Garden Restaurant is open-air and undercover, allowing diners to immerse themselves in the abundance of natural beauty that is the Botanic Gardens.
 The Cairns Botanic Garden Restaurant features sumptuous breakfasts, brunches and lunches, and is renowned for its Sunday Champagne breakfast, exquisite café menu that features 100 % natural produce, and their famous strawberry waffles.
 The Botanic Gardens Restaurant is open everyday for breakfast and lunch, operating daily from 7:00 am until 4:30 pm.
-For those that want to learn more about the exotic plants and trees of the Cairns Botanic Gardens, free guided walks operate every Tuesday and Thursday at 10:00 am and 1:00 pm.
+For those that want to learn more about the exotic plants and trees of the Cairns Botanic Gardens, free guided walks operate Monday to Friday at 10:00 am.
+Bird Walks are Tuesday at 08:30am.
 Visitors must meet at the Cairns Botanic Gardens visitor centre.
 Personalized, private tours are available at a cost and all inquiries should be directed to the Cairns Botanic Gardens Information Centre.

-The Flecker Botanical Gardens hours are from 7.00 am to 5.30 pm, weekends and public holidays 8:30 am to 5:30 pm.
+The Flecker Botanical Gardens hours are from 7.00 am to 5.30 pm, 7 days a week.
 The Botanic Gardens Restaurant opens at 7:00 am and closes at 4.30 pm.

 Cairns Botanic Gardens is situated on Collins Avenue, 4km north of the CBD.
 Public transport services the area frequently.